 - Firstly, even modern combi boilers make some noise when they operate, which might annoy people who are trying to sleep in the bedroom;

-- A carbon monoxide detector should be placed in the surrounding area as any leakage could be fatal to the people sleeping in the room (boilers that are installed by a Gas Safe-registered engineer should be room-sealed so that the gas passes safely outside, but faults can cause leaks);
+- A carbon monoxide detector should be placed in the surrounding area as any leakage could cause fatal carbon monoxide poisoning to the people sleeping in the room (boilers that are installed by a Gas Safe-registered engineer should be room-sealed so that the gas passes safely outside, but faults can cause leaks);

 - Added to this, it will be important to carry out more frequent servicing on a boiler in a bedroom to ensure that it is functioning correctly.